Forest Management Plan

 The Art of Forest Management

-noun sil·vi·cul·ture \ˈsil-və-ˌkəl-chər\ : a branch of forestry dealing with the development and care of forests
+noun sil·vi·cul·ture \ˈsil-və-ˌkəl-chər \: a branch of forestry dealing with the development and care of forests

 Silviculture is the art and science of controlling the establishment, growth, composition, health, and quality of forests to meet the goals and strategies of the Menominee people.
 A silvicultural prescription is a written document describing the objectives of the harvest treatment and the manner in which it will be carried out.

 All prescriptions follow the standards and guidelines presented in the Forest Management Plan and supporting documents.
-A silvicultural system is the specific technique used to modify the forest stand to meet the objectives of the prescription.
+A silvicultural system is a specific technique used to modify the forest stand to meet the objectives of the prescription.
 In most cases, silviculture strives to mimic the natural conditions occurring in forests.

 Considerations for Sustainable Forest Management